 Delhi polls: EC announces final turnout figure as 62.59 pc, says ensuring accuracy after AAP questions delay

-The counting of votes for 70 seats of the Delhi Assembly has begun amid tight security.
-The counting, which began at 8 am, is taking place at 21 centres across the national capital.
+The counting of votes for 70 seats of the Delhi Assembly will begin amid tight security today at 8 am.

 A tight security net has been put in place to ensure the counting of votes takes place in a peaceful manner.
 Over 670 candidates are in the fray for 70 seats at stake in the country's capital.

-Most of the exit polls predicted that Arvind Kejriwal-led AAP will retain the power, winning two-thirds seats while some even predicted three-fourth majority in the 70-member assembly.
+Most of the exit polls predicted that Arvind Kejriwal-led AAP will retain the power, winning two-thirds seats while some have even predicted three-fourth majority in the 70-member assembly.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)